What is separation anxiety disorder?

 Some children have symptoms of separation anxiety during their grade school and teenage years.
 This condition is called separation anxiety disorder or SAD.
-Three to four percent of children suffer from SAD (Walker, et al., 2011).

 Symptoms of SAD occur when a child is separated from parents or caregivers.
 Fear of separation can also cause anxiety-related behaviors.
 Some of the most common behaviors include: